sajidifti/siliconbyte/README.md

 ### 2. Recommendation System

 The site includes a recommendation system that suggests articles to users based on their interests and reading history.
 This feature enhances the user experience by offering personalized content.
-If a user is not logged in, the recommendation system will be turned off and display most viewd and least viewed articles instead.
+If a user is not logged in, the recommendation system will be turned off and display the most viewed and least viewed articles instead.

 ### 3. User Accounts

 Users can create accounts, log in, and manage their profiles.
 The recommendation system utilizes user data to make relevant content suggestions.
 Writers can write and manage articles.
-All users can edit their profile.
+All users can edit their profiles.

 ### 4. Admin Panel

-The website includes an admin panel for managing user activity log, visiting user IP address and count, and site settings.
+The website includes an admin panel for managing user activity logs, visiting user IP address and count, and site settings.

 ## Requirements